theoriginalgangster/PortfolioMate/README.md

 This program is designed to run my own database of securities prices and mostly uses adjusted closing prices.

 Although this project is still a work in progress and does not yet use quadratic constrain optimization, it is, however, still able to create a visibile efficient frontier for back-testing of specified stocks between a certain date range.
-Although my own database is necessary for this code to work, the SQL in the database handle should allow you create a sample databse yourself.
+Although my own database is necessary for this code to work, the SQL associated with the database handle should give enough information to allow you create a sample databse yourself.

 My own data was additionally scraped from EDGAR but is not required for running the backtesting seen in the image bellow.